cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Cluster Services
 =========================

-After defining up the basic disk image, the administrator can then choose the software packages and services that can be installed on the images.
+The Services interface allows the administrator to select the software features and services that can be installed on top of the cluster images.

 The Services Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The services home screen lists the services currently configured by the administrators.
-The page also provides the ability to delete and view/edit each service.
+The page also provides a way to delete and view/edit each service.

 Clicking on an item's name will take you to the 'Edit service' page to view more details of the service and allows you to edit the configurations.

 .. figure:: services-screenshot-1.png
     :align: center